gmaldona/COVID-19_Update/README.md

 ## This Script Consists of 6 Main Functions:

-This function requests the `URL` and finds the HTML div with the label of `inputClass`
+This function requests the `URL` and finds the HTML div with the label of `inputClass` and returns data collected from the website
 ```Python3
 def ScrapeNumbers(URL, inputClass):
 ```
-Returns an array of data collected from the website